Privacy Policy

 We will also disclose your personal information to third parties:

-In the event that we sell or buy any business or assets, in which case we will disclose your personal information to the prospective seller or buyer of such business or assets subject to the terms of this privacy policy.
+• In the event that we sell or buy any business or assets, in which case we will disclose your personal information to the prospective seller or buyer of such business or assets subject to the terms of this privacy policy, where it is reasonable and proportionate to do so.

-If Nuclera or substantially all of its assets are acquired by a third party, in which case personal information held by it about its customers will be one of the transferred assets.
+• If Nuclera or substantially all of its assets are acquired by a third party, in which case personal information held by it about its customers will be one of the transferred assets and it will disclosed to the prospective or actual seller.

-In some circumstances we may be under a duty to disclose or share your personal information in order to comply with our legal obligation, or in order to enforce or apply our terms of supply terms and other agreements with you; or to protect the rights, property, or safety of our customers, or others.
+In some circumstances we may be under a duty to disclose your personal information in order to comply with our legal obligation in which case the basis for our doing so is that it is necessary for us to so comply, or in order to enforce or apply our terms of supply terms and other agreements with you; or to protect the rights, property, or safety of our customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and to prevent crime.
+In these cases the basis for doing so is our legitimate interest in protecting our business.

 Where we store your information

-The data that we collect from you is primarily processed in the UK and is stored on our servers within the European Economic Area (“EEA”), in Ireland.
+The data that we collect from you is primarily processed in the UK and in Ireland.

 How long we keep your information